xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 ## Distinct Networks, Distinct Management Requirements

-From the time RFC 3535 was released up to now, new kind of services and applications have been developed and deployed over the time, with very diverse, and some times contradicting, requirements.
+From the time {{?RFC3535}} was released up to now, new kind of services and applications have been developed and deployed over the time, with very diverse, and some times contradicting, requirements.
 Those services have been engineered on top of multi-service networks for the sake of efficiency and simplicity, accommodating such a variety of needs.
 As a result, services requiring mobility, data replication, large capacity, adaptability, multi-path support, determinism, etc., coexist on the same shared network, needing from it mechanisms for graceful operation.

 Likewise, such diversity of services also require different management capabilities.
 For example, session continuity, distribution trees, traffic engineering, congestion status notification, reordering, or on-time delivery impose very different management needs to be satisfied.